sohjnthn/For-own-learning/README.md

 As it is not possible to correctly click on the correct search result (which cannot be detected by Appium, which detects the entire Webview comprising of the search bar, the tabs near the search bar, and each displayed search result) for the Android - Microsoft Edge Canary web browser - Microsoft Bing search result webpage, it is noticed that trying to attempt a click, always clicks on the next element after the correct element (this refers to the required partialLinkText for the desktop web browser Google Chrome version of the Microsoft Bing search results), so other webpages of the Amino webpage, or a Twitter webpage was accessed.

+So the above working changes have been manually edited for this repository.

 Thank you.